vyrjana/DearEIS/README.md

 Data sets and their corresponding results (Kramers-Kronig tests and equivalent circuit fits) are visualized using simple Nyquist plots, Bode plots, and residual plots.
 More complex plots containing multiple data sets, Kramers-Kronig test results, equivalent circuit fitting results, and/or simulation results can also be created.
 These complex plots can be used to overlay and compare results.
+The plots can also be exported using matplotlib to render them as either bitmap graphics or vector graphics.
 However, they can also be used to compose plots that can be turned into publication-ready figures with the help of a Python script (see the [Scripting](#scripting) section for more details) or by copying the plot's data to another program.